 ORCID iD: https://orcid.org/0000-0001-6179-1609

-Dr Eirini Marouli is an Assistant Professor in Computational Biology at the William Harvey Research Institute, Queen Mary University of London.
+Dr Eirini Marouli is an Associate Professor in Computational Biology at the William Harvey Research Institute, Queen Mary University of London.

 She graduated with a BSc in Biology and a MSc in Clinical Biochemistry from the University of Athens, Greece.
 Dr Marouli was awarded a PhD in Genetics from the University of Athens studying the genetic overlap between type 2 diabetes and psychiatric disease.
 Eirini joined the William Harvey Research Institute in July 2014, as a Greek State Scholarships Foundation Fellow, where she acquired analytical skills in statistical genetics.
 She completed her postdoctoral training with Professor Panos Deloukas.
 During this period, she had a leading role in the GIANT (Genetic Investigation of Anthropometric Traits) consortium, investigating the role of rare and low-frequency coding variants in human adult height (Marouli et al., Nature 2017).